pa-digital/dft-dtro-beta/README.md

 Apply GCP Credentials

 First, you must obtain a .json file containing credentials to connect to the GCP project.
-This is needed to run the integration tests.
+This is needed to run the API tests.
 You can generate a key file for the project on the IAM page.
 Once downloaded, add the path to the key in your environment variables as follows:

 export GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_KEY_FILE>